nowsprinting/blender-like-sceneview-hotkeys/README.md

 ## Settings

-If your keyboard without a Numpad, open
-**Preferences > Blender-like SceneView Hotkeys**
+If your keyboard is without a Numpad, open **Preferences > Blender-like SceneView Hotkeys**
 , and turn on **Emulate Numpad**.

-However, in the Unity Editor, already assigned the `2` key.
+However, the Unity Editor already assigned the `2` key.
 If you are using Unity 2019 or later, you can change the assignment with Shortcuts Manager.

 ## Installation